-Wyoming ranked 51st in the 2019 State Energy Efficiency Scorecard, the same position it held in 2018.
-The state scored 4.5 points out of a possible 50, the same number it earned last year.
+Wyoming ranked 51st in the 2020 State Energy Efficiency Scorecard, the same position it held in 2019.
+The state scored 4 points out of a possible 50, a half-point less than it earned last year.

-2019 STATE ENERGY EFFICIENCY SCORECARD
+2020 STATE ENERGY EFFICIENCY SCORECARD